 Flying within Brazil

-Flight companies like TAM, Gol, Avianca, Azul Linhas Aéreas and Passaredo connect the rest of Brazil with the Bahian capital.
+Flight companies like LATAM, Gol and Azul Linhas Aéreas connect the rest of Brazil with the Bahian capital.

 Salvador is located on the Northeast coast of Brazil.